CloserToTheCenter/GleamReference/gleam/order.md

 ## Break ties in ordering

-Take two orderings, defaulting to the second if the first is `order.Eq`.
+Takes two orderings, defaults to the second if the first is `order.Eq`.

 ```
 break_tie(int.compare(x, y), with: order.Lt)